01 of 17

 Cleaning up pine needles is a prickly chore.
 But what if you can't channel the holiday spirit in your small space without a real evergreen?
 Kendra from Kit and Forage came up with an aromatic solution.
-To keep the needle mess to a minimum, she hung several fragrant cedar branches to create a cute Christmas wall tree.
-Here are her tips.Continue to 19 of 23 below.
+To keep the needle mess to a minimum, she hung several fragrant cedar branches to create a cute Christmas wall tree.Continue to 13 of 17 below.

 DIY Holiday Baubles

 Marij Hessel from My Attic shares how to whip up a custom holiday display for less than $20.
 To get started, you'll need a set of clear glass ornaments.
 You can pick up a dozen for around $10 at most craft stores.
 Afterward, fill each one with something eye-catching.
 Think sparkly glitter or colorful candies.
 Marie reached for an assortment of Christmas greenery.
 Here's her tutorial.Continue to 17 of 17 below.